OneMagicKey/Yolov8-ONNX-telegram-bot/README.md

    * Name - `PYTHON_VERSION`, value `3.10.13`
 6) Deploy the app

-> Instances under the Render free plan will spin down after a period of inactivity, which is typically around 15 minutes.
-To prevent this, configure [cron-job](https://cron-job.org/) to send a POST request to the bot every 10 minutes, keeping it running permanently.
+> Note: Instances under the Render free plan will spin down after about 15 minutes of inactivity.
+To keep the bot running, configure a [cron-job](https://cron-job.org/) to send a POST request to the bot every 10 minutes.

-## Addition of new models
+## Adding New Models

 To add `n/s/m/l/x` versions of Yolo to the bot or to adjust the model's image input size, follow these steps: